 Nationally, state housing finance agencies (HFAs) are required to collect annual information about residents currently living in homes built or rehabilitated using housing tax credits (HTCs).
 The U.S. Department of Housing and Urban Development (HUD) aggregates this data to better understand who is being served by affordable housing programs.
 Using this data, Novogradac & Company LLP published a report highlighting the trends nationwide.
-The Office of Housing Policy evaluated how Ohio compares to national averages using 2017 data.
+The Office of Research and Analytics evaluated how Ohio compares to national averages using 2017 data.
 Our two key takeaways on the economic standing of HTC residents are included below.

 1. Ohio serves a lower income population than its national counterparts, even accounting for geographic disparities in income.